rems-project/islaris/README.md

 You might need to run `eval $(opam env)` afterwards to update the environment of your shell.

 The Islaris frontend also requires cloning and setting up Isla ( https://github.com/rems-project/isla ) and Isla snapshots ( https://github.com/rems-project/isla-snapshots ) in a directory next to the Islaris repository:
 ```
 cd ..
 git clone https://github.com/rems-project/isla.git
 git clone https://github.com/rems-project/isla-snapshots.git
 # Follow the instructions in https://github.com/rems-project/isla/blob/master/README.md to setup Isla
 ```
+(Alternatively, one can also set the "ISLA_ROOT" and "ISLA_SNAP_ROOT" environment variables to point to a working checkout of Isla resp.
+Isla snapshots.)

 ## Generating Coq traces from a partial decompilation